The magic thread lift15/02/21

 This depends on the shape of the thread.
 There are several types of threads: monos, smooth, barbed, twist, cogs etc. Each shape has an advantage in a certain area of the face, neck and decollete and are chosen when a certain type of rejuvenation is required.

 Cog threads work by being inserted from the outer aspect of the face and being tunnelled under the skin to where they need to go.
-When the cannula is removed a physical lift is seen, however this can be transient (see question on dropped threads below).
-Your body produces it's own scaffold (collagen) around the thread and so smoother lifted facial contours are seen.
+When the cannula is removed a physical lift is seen, however this can drop a little over the coming weeks (see question on dropped threads below).
+Over time your body produces it's own elastic scaffold (collagen) around the thread and this is what gives your thread lift its longeviity.

 What types of threads are there ?